fossabot/wash/.github/CONTRIBUTING.md

 * Push your branch to your fork on Github, the remote `origin`.

-* From your fork open a pull request in the correct branch.
-Target this project's `development` branch
+* From your fork open a pull request in the correct branch using the specified [Pull Request Template](.
+Target this project's `development` branch.

 * Ensure any install or build dependencies are removed before the end of the layer when doing a build.